 Check that the password manager recognizes the new user by verifying that a new line is added to the foswiki/data/.htpassswd file, with the username and encrypted password.
-If the user and - foswiki/data/.htpassswd file, with the username and encrypted password.
 If the user and password information was not added, you probably got a path wrong, or the directory permissions on foswiki/data or foswiki/data/.htpasswd may not be set to allow the web server user to modify the file. - 3.
 Check that authentication works.
 Edit a topic by clicking on the Edit link at the top or bottom of a topic.
 If you have been authenticated, then you will see the edit page; otherwise, you will see an error message.